Love's Whirlpool (1924 film)

-Love's Whirlpool is a 1924 American silent crime drama film directed by Bruce Mitchell and starring James Kirkwood and Lila Lee.
+Love's Whirlpool is a 1924 American silent crime drama film directed by Bruce M. Mitchell and starring James Kirkwood and Lila Lee.

 Plot

-Hardened criminal Jim Reagan (James Kirkwood) tries to persuade his adolescent brother, Larry (Robert Agnew), to abandon their life of crime.
-Rather than heeding Jim's warning, Larry arrested when he tries to rob a banker named Richard Milton (Edward Martindel).
+Hardened criminal Jim Reagan tries to persuade his adolescent brother, Larry, to abandon their life of crime.
+Rather than heeding Jim's warning, Larry arrested when he tries to rob a banker named Richard Milton.
 Milton refuses Jim's request for leniency and Larry is thrown in jail.
 Jim attempts to help his brother escape prison, but the boy is fatally wounded in the process.
-Jim and his girlfriend, Molly (Lila Lee), resolve to have vengeance.
+Jim and his girlfriend, Molly, resolve to have vengeance.

-Jim and Molly kidnap Milton's daughter, Nadine (Madge Bellamy), after rescuing her from a shipwreck.
+Jim and Molly kidnap Milton's daughter, Nadine, after rescuing her from a shipwreck.
 Conveniently suffering from amnesia, Nadine becomes the unwitting foil in the plot against her father.
 They then open a clairvoyant parlor and tell Milton, who believes Nadine is dead, they can help him contact his daughter's spirit.
 Milton's initially cynicism is banished when the figure of his daughter appears and speaks to him during a seance.
 Through the influence of Nadine's "spirit," the mourning father is induced to spend a huge amount of money on charity.
 Jim and Molly plan to milk Milton for all he's worth before giving him back his daughter—dead.

 During one of the many seances, Molly is touched by an unknown and mysterious power.
 Molly's conscience is awakened by the experience and she returns Nadine to her father.
 Nadine's memory returns upon seeing Milton, and the banker forgives everything.

 Meanwhile, police raid Jim's headquarters.
 Jim escapes via a daredevil route over several buildings, and returns home to kill Molly for betraying him.
 Suddenly, he is overwhelmed by the memory of his laughing young brother.
 When Molly returns, Jim cannot kill her.
 Their mutual devotion to the dead boy and their love of each other is revived by Larry's memory, and Molly and Jim return to a life of good citizenship.